shithindas/devops/jenkins/README.md

 4. Complete the initial setup via selecting click on `Install suggested plugins` on the Customize Jenkins page.

-### Jenkins plugins and  other secrets
+### Jenkins plugins
-Install the Docker Pipelines plugin on Jenkins:

-Manage Jenkins → Manage Plugins.

-Search Docker Pipelines, click on Install without restart and wait until is done.
+Install the following Jenkins plugins.
+You can do this via Manage Jenkins → Manage Plugins.
+Search the required plugin, click on `Install without restart` and wait until is done.

+- Docker Pipelines plugin
+- SSH Agent plugin

+### Secrets and SSH keys

+##TODO
-Configure the Docker Hub login credentials in Jenkins secrets
+- Configure the Docker Hub login credentials in Jenkins secrets

-Configure SSH Key in Jenkins:
+- Configure SSH Key in Jenkins:
 Now add the private key to the Jenkins server.
 So go to Manage Jenkins -> Manage Credentials -> Domains(global) -> Add Credentials.
 Add the username and private key here.

-Install SSH Agent plugin

-SSH
-SSH Agent